 Similarly, the world of IoT explosion, we believe is around the corner.
 People have already become completely dependent on smart applications on their tablets and phones.
 The world of mobile healthcare (an example of enterprise IoT) is already in its exponential growth stage - where hospitals and medical institutions are investing in iPads and other tablets to enable doctors and nurses to get easier access to powerful software while on the move.
-On the consumer IoT space, there are already a slew of personal healthcare (wellness) devices that are seeing success in addition to Philips, GE and several others launching pills and inside body appliances that are capable of transmitting data to external agents via low powered radio systems.
-Recently, Motorola announced plans of a bio-stamp that can replace your need for remembering password.
-Yes, you guessed correctly - its inside your hand!
+In the consumer IoT space, there is already a slew of personal healthcare (wellness) devices that are seeing success in addition to Philips, GE, and several others launching pills and inside body appliances that are capable of transmitting data to external agents via low powered radio systems.
+Recently, Motorola announced plans of a bio-stamp that can replace your need for remembering passwords.
+Yes, you guessed correctly - it is inside your hand!

 To summarize, here is one of many statistics (this one by IMS Research)